MindWrapper/Instabilities/ProcessSharedFileReadWrite/Readme.md

 }
 ```

-These delay might cause reader process to think what there is no more data in the input stream and flush a stream buffer,
-which could contain an incomplete string.
+These delays might cause reader process to think that there is no more data in the input stream and flush a stream buffer, which could contain an incomplete string(s).

-Possible outcomes:
+Here is a typical output:

 ```
 Read lines count: 1017 Expected 1000.
 Incomplete lines count 34